CiscoDevNet/intersight-powershell/docs/Initialize-IntersightResourcepoolLease.md

 ```

 ### -ResourceType
-The type of resource present in the pool, such as &apos;server&apos; can be a RackUnit or Blade.\n* `Server` - Resource Pool holds the server kind of resources, example - RackServer, Blade.\n* `None` - The resource cannot consider for Resource Pool.
+The type of resource present in the pool, such as &apos;server&apos; can be a RackUnit or Blade.\n* `Server` - Resource Pool holds the server kind of resources, example - RackServer, Blade.\n* `Mixed` - Resource Pool holds the resources like Rack Server, Blade or Chassis.\n* `None` - The resource cannot consider for Resource Pool.

 ```yaml
 Type: ResourcepoolLease.ResourceTypeEnum